-The adjudication process begins with obtaining an IdHS from the FPRD site.
-Adjudication requires a determination of whether an identified offense constitutes any of the 28 disqualifying crimes specified in 49 CFR §§ 1542.209 or 1544.229.
-That adjudication involves a three-factor analysis, which includes:
+Adjudicating a record against the 28 disqualifying crimes specified in 49 CFR §§ 1542.209 and 1544.229 involves a three-factor analysis, which assesses whether the individual has:

-- 1. Assessing the existence of a disqualifying crime The initial review of the IdHS should look at each arrest.
+- 1. A disqualifying offense arrest The initial review of the IdHS should look at each arrest.
 The charge describes the reason for the arrest.
-Depending on the jurisdiction, it may list the criminal code that was violated or if it was a felony or misdemeanor.
+Depending on the jurisdiction, it may list the criminal code that was violated, or if it was a felony or misdemeanor.
 Generally, this is enough information to determine whether the arrest falls under one of the 28 disqualifying offenses.
-If it is unclear whether the arrest may be a disqualifying offense, move forward to determine if there is a conviction. - 2.
-Assessing the existence of a conviction If the charges have been dismissed, then the offense is not disqualifying.
-It is common for the conviction to be of a lesser charge that may not be disqualifying. - 3.
-Assessing the conviction within the specified look-back period If the date of the conviction is more than 10 years old (or whatever look back the airport has defined), the offense is not disqualifying.
+If it is unclear whether the arrest may be for a disqualifying offense, move forward to determine if there is a conviction. - 2.
+A disqualifying offense conviction If the charges have been dismissed, then the offense is not disqualifying.
+It is common for the conviction to be for a lesser charge that may not be disqualifying. - 3.
+A disqualifying conviction within the specified look-back period If the date of the conviction is more than 10 years old (or whatever look back the airport has defined), the offense is not disqualifying.
+If the conviction is within the look-back period, the individual is disqualified.

 Once airports receive potentially disqualifying results from the CHRC, they may adjudicate them differently due to their state and local rules and regulations.
-Adjudication resources are noted in Appendix E.
+Adjudication resources are noted in Appendix D.